Wednesday, 26 August 2020

 Seventy-one years later, the all-seeing telescreen depicted in Nineteen Eighty-Four seems rather primitive.

-For sure, the surveillance under which we find ourselves in the 21st century may appear less obvious, less personal — although the likes of Alexa and other artificial intelligence talking directly to us is, in a way, now happening — and less centrally controlled, yet only the naïve believe that we're not being profiled.
+For sure, the surveillance under which we find ourselves in the twenty-first century may appear less obvious, less personal — although the likes of Alexa and other artificial intelligence talking directly to us is, in a way, now happening — and less centrally controlled, yet only the naïve believe that we're not being profiled.

 It may be mostly by private companies for purely marketing reasons rather than a sinister state, but it's taking place nonetheless.